Skip to main content

 Q: What if the incident occurs off-campus?

-A: If it is the case that the incident occurs off-campus and the accused is not part of the campus community, you should contact local law enforcement.
-You should also contact the Counseling Center who can provide you with assistance.
-As a campus, we can also restrict someone from being on campus, that is a danger to our community by making them Persona Non Grata (PNG), so you should also inform the Office of Student Conduct as well.
-If it is the case that the incident occurs off-campus and the accused is a Fredonia student, you should report it to both the local law enforcement as well as the Director of Student Conduct.
-Since the campus has jurisdiction wherever the student is, we can pursue disciplinary action for off-campus misconduct.
+A: If the alleged incident occurs off-campus and the respondent is not part of the campus community, you should contact local law enforcement.
+You should also contact the Counseling Center who can provide you with assistance and support.
+As a campus, we can decide to restrict someone from being on campus, that is a danger to our community, by making them Persona Non Grata (PNG).
+This happens on a case by case basis.
+If the alleged incident occurs off-campus and the respondent is a Fredonia student, you should report it to both the local law enforcement as well as the Office of Student Conduct.
+Since the campus has jurisdiction wherever a student is, we have the ability to pursue disciplinary action for off-campus misconduct.

 Judicial Board and Administrative Hearings